IsaacSchemm/DeviantArtFs/README.md

   * challenge
   * challenge_entry
   * motion_book
-* Not all object expansion parameters are supported yet.
-* The profile_pic field in the user.profile expansion is not supported due to circular type definitions (use GET /user/profile/{username} instead.)
+* The profile_pic field in the user.profile expansion is not supported due to circular type definitions.
+Get it from the full profile object instead.

 ## Supported endpoints